What to do after a hit-and-run in Colorado

 Colorado hit-and-run laws

-The hit-and-run Colorado statute is more extensive than other states.
+The Colorado hit-and-run statute is more extensive than other states.
 The punishment depends on the severity of the crime, as follows:

-- Property damage hit-and-run: This could be considered a class 2 misdemeanor, punishable by up to $300 in fines and up 90 days in jail.
+- Property damage hit-and-run: This could be considered a class 2 misdemeanor, punishable by up to $300 in fines and up to 90 days in jail.

 - Non-serious injury hit-and-run: This could be considered a class 1 misdemeanor, punishable by up to $1,000 in fines and up to one year in jail.